WHAT TO DO BEFORE, DURING, AND AFTER A FREEZE TO PROTECT YOUR PLANTS

 2. Mulch the Root Zone

 Apply a thick layer (3-6 inches) of mulch around the base of perennial plants, shrubs, and trees to help insulate roots and moderate soil temperatures.
+Mulch is one of the best insulators in your garden.
+A thick layer of pine straw, leaves, or bark chips helps regulate soil temperature and locks in moisture.
+It also protects roots from freezing and thawing cycles that can cause damage.

 3. Water the Garden Well

-4. Bring Tender Plants Inside
+4. Bring Potted Plants Inside

 5. Prune and Harvest